ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/become-official/exam-process/world-edit.md

 ```

 An easy to use tool to edit Minecraft buildings/worlds without having to places blocks one by one.
-In this case we will be using it to clear up the Exam plot terrain and create outlines
+In this case, we will be using it to clear up the plot terrain and create outlines

 :::tip
 To get better understanding of World Edit, consider reading their [World Edit documentation](https://worldedit.enginehub.org/en/latest/quickstart/).<br/>